 During the Anzac Centenary, the National Trust is growing seedlings of the rare Gallipoli Oak tree (Quercus coccifera subsp. calliprinos) for memorial plantings in primary schools around Victoria.

-National Trust External Appeals are administered on behalf of third parties to raise funds for restoration and conservation works.
+National Trust External Appeals are administered on behalf of third parties to raise funds for restoration and conservation of historic places across Victoria.